 Newcastle- Gateshead Quayside is home to the most inland breeding colony of kittiwakes in the world!
 These fantastic birds spend Autumn and Winter out at sea and return to nest on building and bridge ledges along the Tyne late February through to August.
 Enjoy getting a close up view of the birds as they reunite with their partner, build their nests, lay eggs and rear their chicks through our Kittiwake Camera attached to the BALTIC Centre for Contemporary Art.

 *Please note* The camera will be switched on between March and August while the kittiwakes are back at their nesting sites.

 (Occasionally, due to high demand there may be trouble accessing the live feed.
 If you are not able to access the live footage, please check back at a later stage.
 If you see an error message please try downloading and accessing this webpage using Chrome.
 Thank you.)

-Newcastle-Gateshead Quayside is home to an estimated 700 pairs of breeding Kittiwakes.
-Their colony on the Newcastle-Gateshead quayside is recognised as being the furthest inland Kittiwake nesting site in the world.
-Kittiwakes have used the Newcastle-Gateshead quayside as a breeding site since the 1960’s and have truly become a well-established part of our local and natural heritage.
+Newcastle-Gateshead Quayside is home to approximately 800 pairs of breeding Kittiwakes.
+These oceanic gulls have been using buildings and structures along the quayside as a breeding site since the 1960’s and have truly become a well-established part of our local and natural heritage.